-This manual sets out the OFT's policy in respect of enforcement for non-compliance with AML/CFT obligations by:
+This manual sets out the OFT's policy in respect of enforcement for non-compliance with AML/CFT/CPF obligations by:

-- Real Estate Agents and/or Letting Agents (REAs); and/or - 2.
-High Value Good Dealers (to include a potential High Value Dealers and High Risk Dealers) (HVGDs), each a "Regulated Entity" and together the "Regulated Entities".
+- 1. Real Estate Agents and/or Letting Agents (REAs); and/or - 2.
+High Value Good Dealers (to include a potential High Value Dealers) (HVGDs); and/or - 3.
+Art Market Participants (AMPs), each a "Regulated Entity" and together the "Regulated Entities".

-This policy has been established as a means of setting up a consistent approach to addressing non-compliance by REAs and HVGDs with their AML/CFT obligations as set out in the Proceeds of Crime Act 2015 (POCA) and the OFT's AML/CFT Guidance for REAs and HVGDs.
+This policy has been established as a means of setting up a consistent approach to addressing non-compliance by REAs, HVGDs and AMPs with their AML/CFT/CPF obligations as set out in the Proceeds of Crime Act 2015 (POCA) and the OFT's AML/CFT/CPF Guidance for REAs and HVGDs and AMPs.
 The policy also aims to ensure that the OFT's enforcement actions are commensurate and proportionate to the gravity of the non-compliance identified.

 Under the powers afforded to the OFT by POCA and the Supervisory Bodies (Powers etc.) Regulations 2017 (the "Regulations") the OFT may impose sanctions and penalties to non-compliant businesses.
-Enforcement in the context of this policy shall not however be limited exclusively to the imposition of sanctions and penalties, but shall also include remedial action mechanisms whereby the OFT can support REAs and HVGDs to achieve compliance.
+Enforcement in the context of this policy shall not however be limited exclusively to the imposition of sanctions and penalties, but shall also include remedial action mechanisms whereby the OFT can support REAs and HVGDs and AMPs to achieve compliance.